10 social media promotion ideas for nonprofits

 • Set goals and strategy.
 Creating social media goals and strategy should be your first step.
 Determine what you want to achieve and best to do so.
 Carefully define and aim at your target audience, including journalists and media outlets.

 • Monitor and measure.
 Select metrics highlighting progress toward those goals.
-For instance, you could set a goal for number of media placements and then measure them against website visits, form fills, number of volunteer inquiries and donations, etc. “By cross referencing these numbers during the appropriate time period, you can see how your efforts correlate with the desired outcomes you set,” says Kristen Hay, marketing coordinator at Bloomerang.
+For instance, you could set a goal for number of media placements and then measure them against website visits, form fills, number of volunteer inquiries and donations, etc. “By cross referencing these numbers during the appropriate time period, you can see how your promotion efforts correlate with the desired outcomes you set,” says Kristen Hay, marketing coordinator at Bloomerang.
 “A big part of marketing and PR is measurement.
 But on the flip side, it’s important to keep in mind that what’s meaningful sometimes isn’t measurable. … Think of your PR and marketing efforts as an ongoing activity, rather than a one-off task.”

 Public relations and digital marketing offer superb ways for nonprofits to spread their messages and increase donations to their cause.
 Social media engagement can amplify positive earned media mentions.